Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion: Materials and methods

 The boundary conditions (BC) can be defined for $z=-h,0$ and $t >0$ as \begin{itemize} \item given values on the boundary (Dirichlet BC)

 \item given mass flux through the boundary (Neumann BC)

 \item mass flux proportional to inner/outer saturation difference (Newton BC)

-\end{itemize} where $f_+, f_-$ are given time dependent functions, $\beta_+>0, \beta_->0$ are the permeability coefficients of the top and of the bottom, respectively, and $s_+,s_- \in [0,1]$ are the values of the outer saturation.
+\end{itemize} where $f_+, f_-$ are given time dependent functions, $\beta_+>0, \beta_->0$ are the permeability coefficients of the top and of the bottom, respectively, and $s_+,s_- \in [0,1]$ are the saturation values outside the domain in the positive and negative axis directions, respectively.
 BC as in \eqref{bc01} with $f_+=f_-=0$ is considered in Section~\ref{Example3}, BC as in \eqref{bc02} with $f_+=f_-=0$ is considered in Section~\ref{Example1} and Section~\ref{Example2}.

 The validity of the mass conservation is monitored by computing the definite integral of the solution $s$ over the domain by trapezoidal numerical integration.
 In the case of no inflow/outflow, the value of the integral has to remain constant over time.
-In the other cases, the value of the integral should comply with the difference between the inflow and outflow of water over the boundary.
+In the other cases, the value of the integral should comply with the difference between the inflow and outflow of water through the boundary.
 Thus, the water mass balance can be checked during the execution of the Matlab program.